serhat657/GameWithC-/README.md

-##  C++ programlama dili kullanarak yapmış olduğum oyunun setup.exe dosyası
+##  The setup.exe file of the game I developed using the C++ programming language.